-A. The Board approved awarding to the lowest bidder, Omega Systems of West Lawn, PA, for the low bid of \$1,069,579.98 for the final phase of the E-Rate Networking Project, rejecting all other alternative bids and all other contractor's bids.
+B. Administration recommends approval to award to the lowest bidder, Omega Systems of West Lawn, PA, for the low bid of \$1,069,579.98 for the final phase of the E-Rate Networking Project, rejecting all other alternative bids and all other contractor's bids.
 Funding will come from the Capital Reserve.
 The E-Rate Category 2 Rebate Program (approximately 40% of the total cost), as well as the Technology Operating Budgets of 2018-2019 through 2022-2023 will replenish the Capital Reserve.